sbehe/ebpf_block_profiler/README.md

   - Latency (microseconds)
   - I/O size (bytes)

+- **Latency Measurement and Aggregation**
+  - Each I/O operation's completion latency is calculated.
+  - Latencies are bucketed using log2 scale into a histogram for efficient aggregation.
+  - Histogram shows the distribution of I/O completion times, helping to identify performance bottlenecks or tail latencies.

 - **Debugging**:
   - `bpf_printk()` is used internally for kernel-side debugging.
   - Kernel messages can be viewed live via `sudo cat /sys/kernel/debug/tracing/trace_pipe`.